MA Linguistics / Course details

 This MA consists of the following elements:

-- compulsory core course units - Introduction to Grammatical Theory (15 credits), Phonetics and Phonology (15 credits), and either Semantics and Pragmatics (15 credits) or The Sociolinguistics of English (15 credits);
+- compulsory core course units - Introduction to Grammatical Theory (15 credits), Phonetics and Phonology (15 credits), and at least two of the following: Semantics and Pragmatics (15 credits), Psycholinguistics (15 credits) and The Sociolinguistics of English (15 credits).

 - optional course units (45 credits altogether);